rajpmore/rajpmore/README.md

 <h1 align="center">👦About Me</h1>

-- 🌱 I’m currently into Competitive Programming
+- 🌱 I’m currently learning DSA
-- 👯 I’m looking to collaborate with other Android Developers
+- 👯 I’m looking to collaborate with other Web Developers
-- 🥅 2022 Goals: Deep Dive in Open Source
+- 🥅 2022 Goals: Deep Dive in Competitive Programming
-- 🎸 I love to Design and play guitar
+- 🎸 I love to Design and currently learning to play guitar
 - 📫 How to reach me **rajm.ug20.ece@nitp.ac.in**
 - ⚡ Fact: Your present is responsible for each and every minute of your past and future